-The Anglican Diocese of Newcastle is your local Anglican Church in the Central Coast, Hunter, Newcastle, Lake Macquarie, Manning, Paterson and Port Stephens regions of New South Wales, Australia.
+The Anglican Diocese of Newcastle is your local Anglican Church in the Central Coast and Hunter regions of New South Wales, Australia.

-The Diocese serves this geographical region through its 63 parishes, 4 schools, Samaritans, Anglican Care, Anglican Savings and Development Fund and a number of chaplaincies.
+The Diocese serves this geographical region through its 59 parishes, four schools, Samaritans, Anglican Care, Anglican Savings and Development Fund and a number of chaplaincies.
 We minister people in rural, regional and city areas.
 You can find your local church through our Find A Parish page.

 The Anglican Diocese of Newcastle is located in the state of New South Wales and extends along the coast of the state from Woy Woy to Laurieton and inland to Merriwa and Murrurundi.
 The cathedral church of the diocese is Christ Church Cathedral in Newcastle.
-63 parishes exist within this area.
+There are 59 parishes in the Diocese.